Donders-Institute/rdm-wiki/docs/6_initiation.rst

 * Enter your RU username (u1234567@ru.nl) and then push ``enter``
 * Enter your RU password and then push ``enter``
 * Push ``y`` and then push ``enter``

+2. Download the Data Sharing Collection to Your Home Directory

 * Type ``get dccn/DSC_3010000.05_519 /home/groupname/firlas``

 Exercise 4: Download data from a DSC you have not been added to with Cyberduck